lockywolf/opencde/README.md

 Focused on improving support on OpenBSD, fixing security issues and better/easier packaging

+# Status

+Some crashing prgrams have been fixed, but serious problems remain.

+* Security issues are present (though some maybe be fixed, but are untested)
+* Work arounds for some things are not yet documented (ex: font issues)
+* Help menus typically don't work

+At this point it's a rusty classic car that is ok to drive around the farm, but isn't at all safe to drive on the highway.

 # OpenBSD Port

 Port is based on earlier work by Pascal Stumpf <Pascal.Stumpf@cubes.de>

 It currently installs to /usr/local/dt but needs a symlink at /usr/dt in order for programs to function properly.

+Note: It will not build when logged in as root (problem in dtksh)

 ## Todo